AbisoyeAlli/yt-aggregator/README.md

 ## YT Aggregator

-A web app that gets top 12 trending videos across multiple countries.
-Uk only for now, more countries soon 🤞🏽
+A web app that gets top trending videos across multiple countries, up to 50.

 ### How to Set Up a YouTube API Key